enonic/old-xp-doc/doc/operations/linux-detail-service-install.rst

   1. **Create a user for running xp as a service**.

-  We recommend to use the name "xp" to stick with the script defaults.
+  We recommend using the name "xp" to stick with the script defaults.

   *Ubuntu*